Reawakening the Maison Dieu

 The building is owned by Dover District Council and offers an important opportunity to connect people with heritage.
 The Maison Dieu today comprises a complex range and sequence of spaces including two large halls, a disused court room and Victorian gaol cells, council chamber, civic offices, meeting rooms, kitchens and numerous ancillary spaces.

 History of the Maison Dieu

-The earliest parts of the building date from around 1203 when it was founded as a Maison Dieu (House of God) for pilgrims journeying from continental Europe to Canterbury Cathedral to visit the shrine of Thomas Becket.
-It was subsequently used as a hospital and an important naval victualing yard.
+It was built as a place of hospitality for pilgrims journeying from continental Europe to Canterbury Cathedral to visit the shrine of Thomas Becket.
+Following the Dissolution in the 16th century, the Maison Dieu was subsequently used as a victualling yard supplying ships of the Royal Navy.

 In the mid-19th Century, the prominent Victorian architect Ambrose Poynter (1796-1886) extensively restored the Maison Dieu aided by the up-and-coming Gothic Revival architect, William Burges.